Hepatitis B lowdown

 Though highly contagious, Hepatitis B is preventable.
 There is a vaccine for Hepatitis B that is administered in three injections over a six-month period.
 Additional precautions include practicing safer sex and avoiding unsterile needles (for drugs and tattoos).
 It is strongly recommended that individuals who have had close personal contact with an infected individual be screened and vaccinated.

-According to the Centers for Disease Control, medication is not used to treat acute Hepatitis B, but health care providers may recommend rest, adequate nutrition and fluids, and in some cases, hospitalization.
+According to the Centers for Disease Control and Prevention (CDC), medication is not used to treat acute Hepatitis B, but health care providers may recommend rest, adequate nutrition and fluids, and in some cases, hospitalization.
 Individuals with chronic Hepatitis B are closely monitored for liver disease and may be prescribed medications that decrease the risk of liver damage and slow down the virus.
 It is also strongly recommended that those with chronic Hep B avoid alcohol, as this could increase the risk of liver damage.

 With the appropriate care, your mother can hopefully lower her risk of developing liver problems and of transmitting HBV to others.